- Home

 | WiFi Quality | Excellent in cities, good in tourist areas |

-| VPN Needed | No (open internet), but useful for public WiFi security |
+| VPN Needed | No (open internet), useful for public WiFi |

 | Nomad Score | 9/10 |

-| Monthly Cost (Data) | €10-30 |
+| Monthly Data Cost | €10-30 |

 Best eSIM Options for Portugal